artie-l/pump-probe-experiment-control/README.md

 12. **Auto save and recall the parameters**:
     * The programm will save all the values (Scan folder, File name, Scan parameters, LIA sensitivity and time constant)
     * Upon the Initialization of the programm, all values will be restored and automatically filled in the respective entries.
+13. **Take a screenshot**:
+    * Save a printscreen, to compare the scan parameters in future.

 ## Requirements